Sixth Month Baby Milestones

 3. Feeding Pattern:- It’s time to start solids now, so start with just one to two tablespoons of purees and a little bit of warm drinking water once a day.
 Breastmilk or formula milk is still an important nutrient for your baby.
 Your baby gets more of the vitamins and minerals from this milk.
 So don’t try to skip the milk feeding schedule.
 Since your baby has started solids the amount of milk intake will decrease a bit as his stomach will be full with solids.
 They still need 26 to 36 ounces of milk a day.
 Buy a feeding chair for your baby to start a new journey in the world of solids.
 A feeding chair is very comfortable for the baby to sit straight and for a mother to feed properly.

 4. Vision:- Their vision is much like that of an adult now.
 They can see everything across their room.
 Baby’s eye color changes so many shades from birth to six months of age.
-The shade which they get at this age can be the permanent shade of their eye.
+The shade that they get at this age can be the permanent shade of their eye.
 They can be blue, black, brown, grey, etc.

 5. Communication:- Babies babble a lot at this age with words like ma-ma, ba-ba, and da-da. they smile and laugh a lot often.
 They understand your emotions and smile when you smile, laugh when you laugh, and when you cry they stare at you.
 To help them understand words and sentences read him a story when he is active.

 6. Height and Weight:- Your baby’s weight will be between 7.0 kg to 8.0 kg.
 It can be more or less depending on your baby’s personality.
 Their height will be around 25 to 27 inches.
 Remember that from six months your baby’s height and weight will not increase like before.
 During their first month of life, babies’ weight and height will grow 1 to 2 pounds a month.
 After 6 months their height and weight growth will decrease to 1 pound a month in terms of weight and half-inch a month in terms of height.
-Check here to know more about your baby’s height and weight chart from 0 to 2 years.
+Check here to learn more about your baby’s height and weight chart from 0 to 2 years.

 Important Notes:-